pfinorbi/kubernetes-resume-challenge/README.md

 ### Implement persistent storage

-To use persistent storage for the database service first create a persistent volume claim with the following manifest:
+To use persistent storage for the database backend first create a persistent volume claim with the following manifest:

-database-pvc.yaml:
+`database-pvc.yaml`:
 ```
 apiVersion: v1
 kind: PersistentVolumeClaim